kurtosis-tech/kurtosis/docs/docs/client-libs-reference.md

 StarlarkRunResult
 -----------------

 `StarlarkRunResult` is the object returned by the blocking functions to run Starlark code.
-It is similar to [RunStarlarkResponseLine][runstarlarkresponseline] except that it is not a union object:
+It is similar to [StarlarkRunResponseLine][starlarkrunresponseline] except that it is not a union object:

 * `instructions`: the [Starlark Instruction][starlarkinstruction] that were run